camiloresende/defocusing_microscopy_R/README.md

 How to use:
 Both image_processing_dm.R and functions_dm.R should be in the same folder

+Create a folder with the videos to be analysed:
+- 256 x 256 pixels
+- background video (background.tiff)
+- 3 videos for each cell (HN ZJ.tiff, where N is the cell number and J is the defocusing diastance, e.g. H1 Z0.tiff, H1 Z2.tiff, and H1 Z4.tiff)

 Execute the code in image_processing_dm.R:
 - Put all images to be analysed in the same folder (put path in DATA ENTRY)
 - Also set the mean corpuscular hemoglobin concentration (MCHC) obtained from a complete blood count and the maximum number of cells to be analyzed within the folder.
 - Other parameters are expained in the paper and in the thesis (https://repositorio.ufmg.br/bitstream/1843/38353/1/TESE%20CAMILO%20-%20FINAL.pdf).

+A folder named '/results' will be generated in the same folder as the original folder containing images.